strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 For this chart we are trying to plot violations by Zone type across months to see if the spike can be explained by using Zone type as a new dimension.
 - Drag the Violation Date to Columns and change type from Year to Month by clicking on the button to display drop down menu and selecting Month from the available options.
 This results in a x-axis with month as point of analysis.
 - Next, drag Violations from Measure to columns and change measure to Average to display the monthly average trend of violations.
-This is a trend over time months so we will again be using line to represent the trend and hence have chosen to show Time (months) on x-axis and violations on y-axis.
+This is a trend over time so we will again be using line to represent the trend and hence have chosen to show Time (months) on x-axis and violations on y-axis.
 - Add Zone Type to color by dragging Zone type dimension over color.
 I have changed the color scheme by clicking on Color, followed by Edit Color and selected Blue and Orange from the Color Blind palette.
 I deliberately wanted to keep this color scheme different from Speed and Red light violations, to prevent any confusion for the audience and to convey the difference in dimensions used for this chart.
 From this chart, I saw that the spike in number of violations for school zones is much higher than for Park zones.

 - To explore this further I then used the Number of Cameras calculated field.
-(Follow same steps as used for dashboard 2).
+(Follow same steps as used for dashboard 1).
 Drag Number of cameras to Rows.
 This will result in a dual chart with one half as Number of Cameras in each zone type and second half showing the average violations by zone type per month.

 At this stage, the chart looks like this: